JohnFoster44/Svelte-x-Tailwind-Boilerplate/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```
+The Tailwind is all linked up where it needs to go, look over this if you want: [`Tailwind/SvelteKit`](https://tailwindcss.com/docs/guides/sveltekit)

+Add a `newpage.svelte` to the /routes folder to create a new page for your website/app.
+It can be seen in `localhost:3000/newpage`

 ## Building